-This all-butter Maple Pecan Buttercream Frosting is great for any fall cake or cupcake.
-Maple makes for a very sweet frosting, but the pecans balance it out perfectly.
+This all-butter Maple Frosting with pecans is great for any fall cake or cupcake.
+Maple makes for a very sweet buttercream frosting, but the pecans balance it out perfectly!

 So I’m making this frosting the other day with Charlotte, and it’s going great.
 There is a cloud of powdered sugar in the air, spilt maple syrup on the counter, small, buttery fingers, and all the measuring cups are being lined up and realigned just so.
 Typical bake-with-mom frosting session.